Reducing Two-Way Ranging Variance by Signal-Timing Optimization: Introduction

 This paper focuses on two variants of the TWR protocol, particularly the single-sided TWR (SS-TWR) and the double-sided TWR (DS-TWR) protocols presented in \cite{shalaby2023}, both shown in Figure~\ref{fig:twr}.
 Despite requiring an additional message transmission, the main motivation behind DS-TWR as compared to SS-TWR is to correct the clock-skew-dependent bias, which improves the accuracy of the measurements \cite{Neirynck2017, shalaby2023}. \ms{DS-TWR can also be used in the correction of other sources of error, such as the warm-up error \cite{Sidorenko2021}}.
 Nonetheless, the \emph{precision} of DS-TWR measurements as compared to SS-TWR measurements is a less commonly-addressed topic, where precision is typically measured by the variance of the range measurements.
 The variance of TWR measurements has been derived analytically as an approximate function of the true range \cite{Jourdan2008, Navratil2019}, \ms{the low-level features of the signal such as the pulse shape \cite{Guvenc2008}, the surrounding environment \cite{Jourdan2008}}, or experimentally for some fixed timing intervals \cite{Sang2019}.

-The main focus of this paper is to extend the comparison between SS-TWR and DS-TWR measurements to include the variance \ms{as a function of the timing delays} in between message transmissions as shown in Figure \ref{fig:twr}, which allows optimizing signal timing in DS-TWR to improve precision. \ms{Currently, the length of timing delays is arbitrarily chosen; for example, the default DS-TWR code for the commonly-used DW1000 UWB modules \cite{dw1000} appears to include arbitrarily-chosen timing delays without any justification.
+The main focus of this paper is to extend the comparison between SS-TWR and DS-TWR measurements to include the variance \ms{as a function of the timing delays} in between message transmissions as shown in Figure~\ref{fig:twr}, which allows optimizing signal timing in DS-TWR to improve precision. \ms{Currently, the length of timing delays is arbitrarily chosen; for example, the default DS-TWR code for the commonly-used DW1000 UWB modules \cite{dw1000} appears to include predetermined timing delays without any justification.
 This paper therefore presents an easily-implementable approach to setting these delays to improve the precision of the range measurements, which in the case of the DW1000 modules is as simple as changing one number in the default code.}

-The contributions of this paper are as follows. \begin{itemize} \item Deriving an analytical model of the variance of SS-TWR and DS-TWR that is a function of the timing of message transmissions. \item \ms{Comparing the derived DS-TWR analytical variance to the \emph{Cramer-Rao Lower Bound} (CRLB).} \item Formulating an optimization problem for DS-TWR that is a function of the signal timings to maximize the information collected in one unit of time. \item Analyzing the effect of relative motion during ranging for DS-TWR. \item Validating experimentally the analytical model and the optimization procedure using static UWB transceivers. \end{itemize}
+The contributions of this paper are as follows. \begin{itemize} \item Deriving an analytical model of the variance of SS-TWR and DS-TWR as a function of the timing of message transmissions. \item \ms{Comparing the derived DS-TWR analytical variance to the \emph{Cramer-Rao Lower Bound} (CRLB).} \item Formulating an optimization problem for DS-TWR as a function of the signal timings to maximize the information collected in one unit of time. \item Analyzing the effect of relative motion during ranging for DS-TWR. \item Validating experimentally the analytical model and the optimization procedure using static UWB transceivers. \end{itemize}

-The remainder of this paper is organized as follows.
-The analytical model of the variance and CRLB of TWR measurements is derived in Section~\ref{sec:var}, and the timing-optimization problem is formulated in Section~\ref{sec:opt}.
-Experimental validation is then shown in Section~\ref{sec:exp}.
+The remainder of this paper is organized as follows. \diff{After introducing the notation and assumptions in this paper, the analytical model of the variance and the mean squared error (MSE) of TWR measurements are derived in Section~\ref{sec:var}, and the former compared to the CRLB in Section~\ref{sec:crlb}.
+The timing-optimization problem is formulated in Section~\ref{sec:opt}}, and experimental validation is then shown in Section~\ref{sec:exp}.